Rohit2901Gupta/snake_game/README.md

-# snake_game
 The aim of this project is to develop an easy to use game for recreation and amusement.
 It is a fun apple eating snake points game in which player has to collect/eat as many apples as possible.
+I have used pygame module and implemented an algorithm to move snake in all the four directions and eat apples.
+As snake eats more apples, it gets longer and increases its chance of crashing into itself and the game terminates.
+I have also used some adorable background and background music in the game that makes it more enjoyable.